 By Douglas F. Gansler

-Douglas F. Gansler is attorney general of Maryland.
+Douglas F. Gansler is attorney general of Maryland and president-elect of the National Association of Attorneys General.
 His email is firstname.lastname@example.org.